DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 - Art OPEN Magazine of e-Flux journal, advise to use the web, instead of EPUB.

-- Niet commercieel website / PDF
+- Non-commericial website / PDF

 - Academic magazine (jStor)